-The Stellenbosch International Chamber Music Festival (SICMF) is the only festival of its kind on the African continent.
-In addition to bringing together world-renowned musicians to perform in Stellenbosch, the festival also aims to nurture and coach talented young South African musicians.
+The Stellenbosch International Chamber Music Festival (SICMF) is the only festival of its kind on the African continent: not only is it a gathering place for world-renowned musicians in Stellenbosch, it also serves to nurture and coach talented young South African musicians.

-This not-to-be-missed event has put Stellenbosch University (and indeed South Africa) on the international map as an event of outstanding musicianship (as well as a providing nurturing ground for young talent).
+This vibrant musical event, where education and world-class performance meet to inspire the next generation of musicians, has put Stellenbosch University (and indeed South Africa) on the international map as an event of outstanding musicianship!
+A not-to-be-missed event indeed.

 Looking for somewhere to stay in the City of Oaks?
 Check out our picks of Stellenbosch accommodation.